|

 May 23, 2006

-The 2006 hurricane season in the north Atlantic region is likely to again be very active, although less so than 2005 when a record-setting 15 hurricanes occured, according to the National Oceanic and Atmospheric Administration.
+The 2006 hurricane season in the north Atlantic region is likely to again be very active, although less so than 2005 when a record-setting 15 hurricanes occurred, according to the National Oceanic and Atmospheric Administration.
 The warning from NOAA comes after a slew of studies have indicated that climate change could increase the frequency and intensity of powerful storms.

 May 22, 2006